APrettyCoolProgram/crispy-box/README.md

 In order to use CrispyBox, you'll need:
 * Oracle VirtualBox (version 5.2.14 recommended)
-* The CrispyBox VirtualBox Virtual Machine
+* A CrispyBox VirtualBox Virtual Machine
 * 512MB of RAM
 * A minimum of 2GBGB space to store the VM (which can expand up to 10GB, depending on use).

-I recommend you download the pre-built Summer18 release, which is a VirtualBox 5.2.14 Virtual Machine with the following specifications:
+I recommend you download the [pre-built](http://aprettycoolprogram.com/projects/CrispyBox/CrispyBox-Summer18.7z) Summer18 release, which is a VirtualBox 5.2.14 Virtual Machine with the following specifications:
 * CPU: 1
 * RAM: 512MB
 * HDD: Dynamic 100GB .VDI using Host I/O